bmwcarit/ramses-composer-docs/basics/offscreen/README.md

 * Create a new project and delete the default content
 * Create a standard "Suzanne" monkey (same as in [monkey example](../monkey/README.md))
     * You can also just copy the project and delete two of the monkey heads
+    * Remember to change all the uniform numbers, otherwise the monkey is black on a black background
 * Create the Quad
     * Create a standard "Plane" mesh in Blender and export as glTF (quad.gltf)
         * Make sure to export the texture coordinates!